Levantine Chopped Salad with Sumac & Wild Garlic Dressing

 Tzatziki Prep Time: 20 Minutes Cooking Time: N/A Nothing beats the home-made version.
 I strain Greek yogurt in a cheese

-Certainly, I included additional ingredients beyond what the title indicates.
-The robust tastes of the chili and fennel are balanced by the bright citrus and refreshing mint.
-Incorporating green beans and peppery arugula, topped off with a dressing made of citrus, honey, and mustard, rounds out this salad.
-It complements grilled seafood, poultry, beef, and hearty pasta dishes exceptionally well.
+I have included more ingredients than the title suggests.
+The warmth of the chilli and fennel is balanced by bright citrus and fresh mint.
+Green beans and peppery rocket are brought together with a citrus, honey and mustard dressing.
+It works especially well alongside grilled seafood, poultry, beef or a hearty pasta dish.

 I had this at Le Petit Maison in Mayfair.
 I don’t know how close this is to their recipe, but this is a real crowd pleaser and always surprises my guests.
 It also brings a little Riviera sunshine to the table.

-I use paprika; you can go authentic and use Turkish sweet red pepper paste.
-Either way it tastes great.
-The amount of fresh chilli used is up you and your guest’s palate.
-The sumac can be substituted with the juice and zest of half a lemon.
-The pomegranate molasses gives a great depth of flavour.
+I use paprika, but for a more traditional version you can use Turkish sweet red pepper paste.
+Either way, it tastes great.
+Adjust the amount of fresh chilli to suit your guests’ palates.
+You can substitute the sumac with the juice and zest of half a lemon.
+Pomegranate molasses gives the sauce real depth of flavour.

-This is the simplest version of this salad; you jazz it up by adding radish and or spring onions.
-Sumac gives a lemony flavour to the dressing.
-I bring the ingredients out of the fridge an hour before as I don’t like eating cold salads.
-I make own vinegars, choose one that is unpasteurised.
+This is the simplest version of the salad; you can jazz it up with radishes and/or spring onions.
+Sumac gives the dressing a lemony flavour.
+I bring the ingredients out of the fridge an hour beforehand because I don’t like eating cold salads.
+I make my own vinegars; choose one that is unpasteurised.